-As our name suggests, our team at the Roofing Webmasters supports roofing professionals from all over the United States.
+As our name suggests, our team at Roofing Webmasters supports roofing professionals from all over the United States.
 We’ve seen all sorts of unique challenges, shady business practices, and downright jaw-dropping situations!
-That’s here our marketing case studies come into play.
+That’s where our marketing case studies come into play.

 If you’ve encountered branding, advertising, social media, content marketing, or generic search problems with your business, be sure to check out these invaluable resources.
 You can also talk with one of our professionals directly to discuss your circumstances.

 A case study is simply a real-life story that’s related to the industry.
 In our marketing case studies, we talk about situations that directly affected our business, clients, and/or prospective clients.
 Usually, they revolve around a specific challenge that a roofing contractor had to overcome, and how our team at Roofing Webmasters constructed a solution to address the problem.

 In truth, most of these marketing case studies are success stories.
 Regardless, take some time to carefully read through each study and look for the lessons that could benefit your business.
 Some people will glean different ideas from the same story.
 That’s okay!

 At Roofing Webmasters, we have many reasons for writing these stories.
 For one, it gives a clearer picture of our services and how they function in the real world.
 It’s easy to say “Yay!
 SEO for roofers is really important.
 We’re the best!”
 With a simple case study design, however, we can more effectively communicate exactly what we do and how we affect the performance of contractors.

 More importantly, our case studies tackle some of the biggest challenges that roofing professionals are facing in the industry.
 Potential topics include:

 - Getting noticed in local search, despite a congested market.